adhi729/test-app/README.md

 #### Task 3: Multistep Form Methods

 Figure out how you communicate with components.
-+ Input fields must be able send data to its parent.
++ Input fields must be able send data to their parent.
 + Data from the input fields should be shown in the result screen.
 Plan Accordingly.
-+ Follow directory structure and naming conventions.
++ Follow naming conventions.

 ![new Homepage Dropdown](https://github.com/adhi729/test-app/blob/master/src/images/New%20Homepage%20Dropdown.png)

-Upon clicking `Paediatrician`, the following form fields to be rendered.
+Upon clicking `Paediatrician`, the following form fields needs to be rendered.

 ![new Paediatrician Page](https://github.com/adhi729/test-app/blob/master/src/images/New%20Paediatrician%20Page.png)